-Q1 2024 Review
+Q2 2024 Review

-We achieved solid results in the first quarter with quarterly net income of \$23.2 million, relatively consistent with the same period last year.
-We maintained a strong return on average shareholders' equity of 17.09%, above the upper end of our sustained target range of 13 to 15%, and we delivered \$13.9 million in dividends to our shareholders in the current quarter.
-We are very pleased with the success of our overnight marketed offering that closed on March 28, 2024, and raised \$28.8 million of capital and expanded our investor base.
-Due to strong investor demand, we were able to upsize the initial offering.
-These proceeds along with our dividend reinvestment program and our core business income have contributed to growing our capital by almost 8% and will allow us to continue growing our business as we have consistently done over many years.
-As well, our high dividend reinvestment program participation rate of 29% for the first quarter of 2024 also shows the continued support our shareholders have for our business and strategy.
+Our net income is up 24% for the quarter and 10% so far this year compared to the same prior year periods driven by our core business, income from our MCAP investment and performance on our REIT portfolio.
+We maintained a solid return on average shareholders' equity of 13.63% for the quarter and 15.31% so far this year compared to our sustained target range of 13 to 15%, and we delivered \$28.7 million in dividends to our shareholders in the current year.
+Our overnight marketed offering, dividend reinvestment program and our core business income have contributed to a 10% increase in our capital and will allow us to continue growing our business as we have consistently done over many years.
+As well, our high dividend reinvestment program participation rate of 30% for our last dividend also shows the continued support our shareholders have for our business and strategy.

-Our assets grew 3% this quarter to almost \$5 billion fueled by residential mortgage originations and renewals.
+Our assets grew 4% this quarter and almost 8% year to date to a record \$5 billion fuelled by residential mortgage originations and renewals.
 We have built a resilient portfolio despite market conditions and other economic factors that could impact our business.
-Our corporate and securitized mortgage portfolios have grown 3% since the beginning of the year to over \$4 billion.
+Our corporate and securitized mortgage portfolios have grown 7% since the beginning of the year.
 We have achieved growth in our residential mortgage portfolio, without sacrificing our bottom line.
-We have seen 4% growth in our net corporate mortgage spread income in the current quarter compared to the same period in the prior year.
-This is attributed to strategically pivoting in this higher interest rate environment to originate more higher yielding construction loans and modifying our term deposit funding to more favourable maturity terms as well as executing on our term deposit interest rate hedging strategies.
+We have seen some growth in our net corporate mortgage spread income in the current quarter compared to the same period in the prior year.
+This is attributed to strategically pivoting in this changing interest rate environment to originate more higher yielding construction loans and modifying our term deposit funding to more favourable maturity terms as well as executing on our interest rate hedging strategies.

-Our uninsured residential mortgage portfolio grew by 4% since the beginning of the year to a record \$1 billion mainly as a result of continued mortgage originations and strong renewals given the current interest rate environment and minimum qualifying rates in place for new loans.
+Our uninsured residential mortgage portfolio grew by 9% since the beginning of the year to above \$1 billion mainly because of continued mortgage originations and strong renewals given the current interest rate environment and minimum qualifying rates in place for new loans.
 We also continued our strategy of focusing on net interest margins and increasing our residential mortgage lending in the Alberta and British Columbia urban markets.
 Our solid results highlight our abilities and team strength, supported by outstanding service to our brokers, originators and customers.
-While our arrears and impaired mortgages have increased, we believe that we have a quality loan portfolio with good loan to value ratios supporting these loans.
-We are also seeing favourable securitization spreads on our insured residential mortgages and we plan to securitize over selling them at the commitment stage.
+We are seeing some stabilization in our arrears and impaired mortgages and we believe that we have a quality loan portfolio with conservative loan to value ratios supporting these loans.
+We are also seeing favourable securitization spreads on our insured residential mortgages and we plan to securitize rather than selling these loans at the commitment stage.